 The busy passenger port of Dover has for centuries been Britain's gateway to Europe and is known for the famous white cliffs.
-You may find the town itself disappointing; the savage bombardments of World War II and the shortsightedness of postwar developers left the city center an unattractive place.
-Roman legacies include a lighthouse adjoining a stout Anglo-Saxon church.
+The town itself is, sadly, not a pretty place; the savage bombardments of World War II and the shortsightedness of postwar developers left the city center in something of a mess.
+Mostly Dover town is a place you go through to get to the ferry.
+However, there are a couple of notable exceptions, including the Roman-era legacy of a lighthouse adjoining a stout Anglo-Saxon church.

 Don't go to these destinations in 2017—try our suggestions instead.More